ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 ## Conclusion

-Structural pattern matching can be composed in various ways – you can nest patterns arbitrarily, use OR inside sequence patterns, add guards to class patterns, and so on, to model the logic you need.
+Structural pattern matching can be composed in various ways--you can nest patterns arbitrarily, use OR inside sequence patterns, add guards to class patterns, and so on, to model the logic you need.

 When used thoughtfully, pattern matching can make code more readable by aligning it closely with the structure of the data it's handling.
 It can reduce boilerplate (no more long chains of `isinstance` and indexing) and help catch errors (exhaustiveness checks with static typing, for example).
-Your code will be more readable and maintainable if you do not overcomplicate patterns – strive for clarity.
+Your code will be more readable and maintainable if you do not overcomplicate patterns--strive for clarity.
 Often a straightforward series of cases is better than one mega-pattern that is hard to understand.

 With practice, you'll find pattern matching to be a natural extension of Python's ethos of readable and expressive code.